kristoferjoseph/cssmitten/README.md

 ## usage

-Add a `config.json` file to your project
+1.)
+Add a `config.json` file to your project by copying & pasting the boilerplate `config.json` provided in this repo.

-Add a run script to your `package.json` file
-"styles": "`npx cssmitten ./path/to/your/config.json` > ./path/to/styles.css"
+2.)
+Add a run script to your `package.json` file "styles": "`npx cssmitten ./path/to/your/config.json` > ./path/to/styles.css"

-then type `npm run styles`
+3.)
+Type `npm run styles`